matm/jQuery-File-Upload-Wiki/Options.md

 ### url
 A string containing the URL to which the request is sent.
-If undefined or empty, it is set to the *action* property of the file upload form if available, or else the url of the current page.
+If undefined or empty, it is set to the *action* property of the file upload form if available, or else the URL of the current page.

 * Type: *string*
 * Example: `'/path/to/upload/handler.json'`

 ### type
 The HTTP request method for the file uploads.
-Can be *POST* or *PUT* and defaults to *POST*.
+Can be "POST" or "PUT" and defaults to "POST".

 * Type: *string*
 * Example: `'PUT'`